markuswissinger/ducktestpy/doc/doc.rst

 methods called in the process.
 Then ducktest writes that information into the :type and :rtype tags of the corresponding method docstrings.

-Therefore ducktest creates a much closer link between your tests and your productive code.
-It will probably not catch bugs that your tests will not catch.

 use cases
 =========